 Bienvenidos.
 Welcome to Argentina.
-Your adventure begins with an orientation walk around Buenos Aires’ Microcentro district at 1pm.
+Your Lonely Planet Experience begins with an orientation walk around Buenos Aires’ Microcentro district at 1 pm.
 Your leader will be waiting in the lobby of your joining point hotel.
-Pass by historic buildings along the Avenida de Mayo, including the Casa Rosada (Argentina's government house) and perhaps have a coffee in the traditional Café Tortoni.
+Pass by historic buildings along the Avenida de Mayo, including the Casa Rosada (Argentina's government house) and perhaps have a coffee in the traditional Cafe Tortoni.
 Stroll around the picturesque streets of San Telmo and its antique markets.
-In the evening, attend a group welcome meeting at 6pm.
-Please look for a note in the hotel lobby or ask reception where it will take place.
-We'll be collecting insurance details and next of kin information at this meeting for those that did not attend the orientation walk earlier, so ensure you bring these details to provide to your leader.
-If you're going to be late, please inform hotel reception.
-Head out tonight and be swept away by the dance of love at an optional tango show.
+Attend a group welcome meeting at 6 pm to prepare for the rest of your adventure.

 Today is a long travel day.
 Take a comfortable local bus from Colonia to Montevideo (approximately 2.5 hours).
-From Montevideo it's a further five-hour journey to Tacuarembo by bus.
-The bus has reclining seats and you'll be provided with a typical Uruguayan snack, but as the bus doesn’t stop it's also recommended that you bring your own food.
-From Tacuarembo it takes a further hour by truck and 4WD to the ranch, where you’ll be spending the next three nights.
+From Montevideo it's a further 5-hour journey to Tacuarembo by bus.
+The bus has reclining seats and you'll be provided with a typical Uruguayan snack, but as the bus doesn’t stop it's also recommended that you bring some extra snacks at your own expense.
+From Tacuarembo, take a 1-hour truck and 4WD journey to the ranch, where you can get to know your hosts.

-As soon as you arrive at Puerto Iguazu bus station this morning, take a minivan across the border into Brazil and continue onto your hotel in Foz do Iguacu.
-Depending on traffic, this should take about an hour.
+As soon as you arrive at Puerto Iguazu bus station this morning, take a minivan across the border into Brazil and head straight to the national park to witness the majestic Foz do Iguacu/Iguazu Falls.
+After some time spent admiring this force of nature, head to your hotel in Foz do Iguacu.
+Enjoy free time for the rest of the day.

 Iguazu Falls (Argentinian side)

-Travel back into Argentina today to visit the falls.
-Following a series of boardwalks, it’s possible to get so enough to the thundering waters that you can almost touch them.
-At over 2 km long, Iguazu Falls are actually a series of cataracts.
-There are over 270 falls in total, with some reaching up to 80 metres in height.
-For a more exhilarating experience, take an optional Zodiac boat ride to the base of the falls and feel the water in your skin!
-In the afternoon return to Foz do Iguacu, where you’ll spend a second night.
+Return to Argentina today to see Iguazu Falls from a different angle.
+Following a series of boardwalks, it’s possible to get so close to the thundering waters that you can almost touch them.
+At over two-kilometres long, Iguazu Falls are made up of over 270 separate cascades, with some reaching up to 80 metres in height.
+For a more exhilarating experience, take an optional Zodiac boat ride to the base of the falls!
+In the afternoon return to your accommodation in Foz do Iguacu in Brazil.

 Rio de Janeiro

-The remainder of the day is yours to explore.
-People-watch on Copacabana or Ipanema beach or, if the time of year is right, check out a soccer game at the famous Maracana Stadium.
+Take an included flight to Rio de Janeiro.
+Settle into your hotel room then head out with your leader for an orientation walk.
+The remainder of the day is free for you to explore at your own pace.
+Maybe head to Copacabana or Ipanema Beach or, if the time of year is right, check out a soccer game at the famous Maracana Stadium.
 You might like to take the tramcar up to the hillside neighbourhood of Santa Teresa or head up Corcovado Mountain, where you’ll find sweeping views over Rio from the foot of the Christ the Redeemer statue.